 Non-compliance incidents are dealt with swiftly in proportion to the severity of the incident.
-The Compliance Officer reports to the Board on a quarterly basis.
+The European Head of Risk and Compliance reports to the Board on a quarterly basis.

 3.5 Internal Audit

 The Internal Audit function is currently outsourced to the Group and is managed by the Head of Group Internal Audit Function who conducts independent audits and reports to the Board of the Company on a quarterly basis.